 Aethelred’s eldest brother, Aethelstan, died.

-Aethelred may have accompanied his brother Alfred, who was sent to Rome to be confirmed by the Pope.
+Aethelred may have accompanied his brother Alfred to Rome.
+In Rome Alfred was confirmed by the Pope.
 As a younger son, Alfred was possibly being prepared for a life in the Church.

-Aethelwulf and Burgred of Mercia joined forces to defeat the Welsh led by Cyngen ap Cadell.
+King Aethelwulf and Burgred of Mercia joined forces to defeat a Welsh force led by Cyngen ap Cadell.